Learning social skills without schooling.

 Pictured here is Jaiden, Tane and Kiara.
 Tane arrived 4 days ago and 5 minutes later Jaiden and him were out on the trampoline.
 Tane was pretty unsure about the whole farm animal “thing” so Jaiden (who now considers himself a staff member Barcoos Farmstay Bathurst) continually encouraged him to interact with the animals and join in on the activities, slowly but surely, Tane came out of his shell.
 A couple of days later Kiara arrived and instantly the 3 of them hit it off.
 They all spent several hours playing spotlight together, snapping sticks for the fire, playing (and laughing!) well into the night.

 The next day Jaiden had his hotwheels track out, somewhat curious Kiara came to see what the fuss was all about and quickly joined in on the action, each of them picking cars and racing them down the track to see which were faster.
 The 3 of them spent the next 40mins happily playing cars, free from generalization about gender, age, race or any other differences that can cause segregation in the school yard.
 Instead it was 3 lovely kids enjoying each others company, working together and having fun.
 Not because they were forced to interact with each other, but because they wanted to.
-That’s what socialization is, that’s something Jaiden’s learned without ever setting foot into a school.
+That’s what socialisation is, that’s something Jaiden’s learned without ever setting foot into a school.

-In my adult life, I’ve never been forced to socialize with the same group of people every day, let alone with people who may be unkind towards me.
+In my adult life, I’ve never been forced to socialise with the same group of people every day, let alone with people who may be unkind towards me.
 Instead I am free to pick and choose whom I interact with, when, and for how long.
 Why should my child be any different?

 The concept that children need to be forced to interact with other children in order to learn social skills is absolute rubbish if you ask me.
 Jaiden has come out of his shell at his own pace, without being thrown into the school yard.
-There’s a difference between being socialized and being sociable, personally I am happy that Jaiden is the latter.
+There’s a difference between being socialised and being sociable, personally I am happy that Jaiden is the latter.